Yomyer/mat-drawer-pan/README.md

 # @yomyer/mat-drawer-pan

-Add to the Mat Drawer Container the possibility of showing the Drawers using the horizontal pan gesture
+Add to the Mat Drawer Container the possibility of showing the Drawers using the horizontal pan gesture.
+Compatible with Angular Material 6

 ### Installation